MezoFoundation/constitution/README.md

 Judicial sector verdicts are based on the Mezo Constitution and MEZOL.

-A guilty verdict will result in the guilty citizen’s mezonos being frozen.
-[PARTIAL FROZEN?]
+A guilty verdict will result in the guilty citizen’s mezonos being partially or fully frozen.

 A guilty verdict can be repealed after sufficient unfunded contribution to society.
 Whether the actions are sufficient enough to warrant repealing of a guilty verdict will be determined by the judicial sector.